 Any passenger who fails to call and cancel their scheduled ride is considered a no show.
-Two of such incidents can result in disqualification of the rider for future services.
+The No Show Policy is currently being updated.

 If a passenger has a disagreement with any penalty resulting from the enforcement of the policies, a written request for appeal may be submitted to: